- Opening lots of pages can consume your system resources as well as slowing down your browsing.

 The built-in VPN will keep you anonymous, albeit you’ll sacrifice a bit of bandwidth speed when using it.
-Thanks to privacy features, page loading beats the competition.
-There are no ads and other scripts loading in the background on webpages, which reduces the loading time substantially.Editor's recommendation
+Thanks to great built-in privacy features, page loading beats the competition without much of a fight.

 Google Chrome is the browser of choice for many, but it lacks some of the built-in tab management features and options found in a few alternative browsers.

 Nevertheless, Chrome’s great tab management extensions make up for that and ensure it remains among the best browsers for opening lots of pages.

 Using these extensions reduces the impact on your system resources.
 Thus, those extensions give Chrome’s tab management a notable boost.